My Tokyo Guide

 From Tokyo by airplane: Take a 30-minute flight from Chofu Airport to Oshima Island.
 Toshima is a 10-minute helicopter ride from there.

 For the ultimate scenic adventure, hike the trail to the top of Mt.
 Miyatsuka.
-Once at the summit, head to the lookout tower where you can get impressive views out across the almost perfectly circular island.
+Once at the summit, head to the lookout tower located by one step down in the north side of the top.
 When the weather is good, you can see many of the other islands in the Izu chain and even Mt.
 Fuji off in the distance on Japan's main island Honshu.
 Lower down on the southern hillside of the mountain is Minami ga Yama Park.
 With zero light pollution and a sprawling open lawn, it's an ideal place for stargazing.

 The island is populated by plenty of friendly locals, not all of them human however.
 You can take tours out on the water to see and swim with a pod of dolphins that call the island's coastal waters home.
 Certain accommodations and the Toshima Dive Club, located near the northern pier, offer different packages.
 The season for dolphin swimming and diving typically runs from April to November.